-Requirements for submitted documents
+Requirements on submitted documents for patents

 Here you can find information on what requirements are connected to patent documents submitted to PRV.